Polyconseil/vue-gettext/README_DEV.md

 [Mocha](https://mochajs.org) is the test framework that we write test specs with. `karma-mocha` lets Karma use Mocha as the test framework.

-`karma-phantomjs-launcher` lets Karma run tests with [PhantomJS](http://phantomjs.org).
-PhantomJS is a headless WebKit scriptable with a JavaScript API.
+[`karma-chrome-launcher`](https://github.com/karma-runner/karma-chrome-launcher) lets Karma run tests with [Headless Chrome](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md).
+[Puppeteer](https://github.com/GoogleChrome/puppeteer) is a Node library which provides a high-level API to control headless Chrome or Chromium over the DevTools Protocol.

 [Chai](http://chaijs.com) and [Sinon](http://sinonjs.org)
 ([Sinon-Chai](https://github.com/domenic/sinon-chai)) are integrated using